schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/README.md

 > Previously called: Security Hub Findings Suppressor |
 > Based on: <https://github.com/schubergphilis/aws-security-hub-suppressor>

-Security Hub Findings Manager is a framework designed to suppress AWS Security Hub using a configurable suppression list.
+Security Hub Findings Manager is a framework designed to suppress AWS Security Hub findings via a configurable suppression list.

 This suppression is useful when controls or rules are not applicable in an account.
 For example, you might want to suppress all DynamoDB Autoscaling configuration findings related to the control `DynamoDB.1` simply because this feature is not applicable for your workload.
-Besides the suppressing the findings, this module is also able to create Jira tickets for all `NEW` findings with a severity higher than the defined threshold.
+In addition to suppressing findings, this module can also create Jira issues for all `NEW` findings that match a defined severity threshold.

-This module is intended to be run against the Audit account in a Control Tower installtion, which by default receives events from all child accounts in the organisation.
+This module is intended to be run against the Audit account in a Control Tower installation, which by default receives events from all child accounts in the organization.

 ## Terraform runtime requirements

 Important to note:

 * The lambdas are built and zipped during runtime, this means that Terraform needs access to Python 3.8
-* Re Terraform Cloud: The "remote" runners from do have Python installed; if you are using self-hosted agents, you'll need to create your own image based that includes Python
+* Note when using Terraform Cloud: remote agents already have Python installed but the [hashicorp/tfc-agent](https://hub.docker.com/r/hashicorp/tfc-agent) image used for self-hosted agents does not.
+If using self-hosted agents, you will need to build your own image that includes Python 3.8.

 ## Components